Ray2OUC/P2CNet/README.md

 # Deep Color Compensation for Generalized Underwater Image Enhancement
 Demo and Implementation of P2CNet

-Our work is under peer review and it will be made available soon once being accepted.
+Our work is accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023.

 # Pre-Trained Weights
 The compensation network and model weights are provided in the models and ckpt files respectively.